LOCATION for ALL classes. Join us at Amsa Yoga at 140 Pelham Dr. Columbia, SC 292

 “Beauty is whatever gives joy.” ― Edna St. Vincent Millay

 Yoga invites you to engage life fully to become skilled at being yourself.
-I was born a seeker and a bit of a renegade.
 I first came to my yoga mat in 1994 as way to unite a dedicated physical discipline with a spiritual one.
 Having earned a degree in Art History, I understood the universal experience of Beauty as Joy.
-For me this implies that when we experience something in life that inspires indescribable wonder, awe, delight…be that through art, music, nature, relationships, yoga…then we are more connected (yoked) to this precious day, to each other, and to our vital essence: our Bliss.
+For me, this implies that when we experience something in life that inspires indescribable wonder, awe, delight…be that through art, nature, relationships, or yoga…then we are more connected (yoked) to this precious day, to each other, and to our vital essence: our Bliss.
 A yoga mat is a mirror of who we are--and yoga, like life, asks for devoted practice, a quest for integrity, and a healthy dose of self–reflection.

-My classes, workshops, and trainings encourage the inquisitive student to step into his/her own empowerment through a vigorous practice firmly rooted in the evocative philosophical teachings upon which yoga grew.
-Over my years of teaching I have seen all types of students, bodies, and issues…and I have come to appreciate that we ALL wish to be healthy, content, free, and fulfilled.
-My own yoga journey helps me to get up when I feel knocked down, to bring clarity to confusion, and to cultivate courage when I feel I have none.
+My classes, workshops, and trainings encourage the inquisitive student to step into his/her/their own empowerment through a vigorous practice firmly rooted in the philosophical teachings upon which yoga grew.
+Over my years of teaching, I have seen all types of students, bodies, and issues…and I have come to appreciate that we ALL wish to be healthy, content, free, and fulfilled.
+My own yoga journey helps me to get up when I feel knocked down, brings clarity to confusion, and cultivates courage when I feel I have none.
 I want this and much more for my students no matter where they may be on the path of self-discovery.

 Now the formal stuff: I’ve dedicated my life to helping others find healthy balance.
 I received a Master’s Degree in Public Health from USC.
-I am a formerly licensed and certified Anusara Yoga Instructor.
+I am certified Anusara Yoga Instructor (formerly licensed).
 I also have specialty training in adaptive yoga.
 As a former YogaFit master trainer, I’ve travelled all over the east coast teaching and sharing the practice of yoga.